Deir Intar: Geography

 It is about 110 km south of Beirut and 25 km east of Tyre, in the heart of what is known as "Jabal Amel".

 Its main features include a cave, a main square, and 3 mosques.

 Location

-The village is surrounded several villages including: Tebnine, As-Sultaniyah, Bir El Sanasel, Majadel, Mahrouna, Mazraat Mechref, Hariss, Kafr Dunin, and other southern villages.
+The village is surrounded several villages including: Tibnin, As-Sultaniyah, Bir El Sanasel, Al-Majadel, Mahrouna, Mazraat Meshref, Haris, Kfar Dounin, and other southern villages.